graphql-aspnet/graphql-aspnet.github.io/docs/logging/subscription-events.md

 sidebar_position: 2
 ---

-GraphQL ASP.NET tracks some special events related to the management of subscriptions.
+GraphQL ASP.NET tracks some special events related to the management of [subscriptions](../advanced/subscriptions.md).
 They are outlined below.

-_**Common Event Properties**_
+**Common Event Properties**

-The [common event properties](./standard-events.md) outlined on the standard events page apply to all subscription events.
+The common event properties outlined on the [standard events](./standard-events.md) page apply to all subscription events as well.

 ## Server Level Events